We have been rapidly developing our social media engagement tool. Bookmark this article to stay up-to-date on all of Engage's recent releases.

 By surfacing Explore or Classic Search conversations in the Engage mobile app, you can now add value to conversations that may not necessarily mention you but are relevant to your brand or industry.

 After clicking this filter you will be presented with a list of all your Explore and Classic searches, where you can select the appropriate one.
 Apply the filters and you will be presented with your search results.
 Explore or MI content will be shown alongside the selected owned social channels in chronological order.

 At this time only Twitter content will be displayed as Twitter is the only social channel that allows for responses to public content.

 You can compare your owned handles against your competitors and industry peers with our new Competitive Benchmarking templates.
 The first template to be released is for Facebook Competitive Benchmarking, but keep your eyes peeled for Instagram and Twitter Benchmarking reports coming soon.

-Navigate to the Public Social Connections page.
+Navigate to the Monitored Connections page.